lmathon/eDNA--benchmark_pipelines/README.md

 ## Input FASTQ files and Reference database

-The dataset used for this study, containing forward and reverse reads from 12S mitochondrial gene fragment of fish, has been simulated with [Grinder](https://sourceforge.net/projects/biogrinder/).
+The simulated dataset used for this study, containing forward and reverse reads from 12S mitochondrial gene fragment of fish, has been simulated with [Grinder](https://sourceforge.net/projects/biogrinder/).
 For the full simulation protocole, please visit https://github.com/lmathon/metabarcoding_data_simulation.

 The dataset is stored on MEGA.
 To dowload, uncrypt and unzip `forward_reverse_reads` from our [MEGA cloud](https://mega.nz/), run :

 ```
 bash 99_utils/mega_download/download_input_data.sh
 ```
-The `forward_reverse_reads` folder will be created at [00_Input_data/forward_reverse_reads](00_Input_data).
+The `forward_reverse_reads` folder will be created at [benchmark_simulated_dataset/00_Input_data/forward_reverse_reads](benchmark_simulated_dataset/00_Input_data/forward_reverse_reads).

-The reference database needed for the taxonomic assignment step is also stored on MEGA and will be downloaded at the same time as the input FASTQ files.
-The `reference_database` folder will be created at [00_Input_data/reference_database](00_Input_data).
+The reference database files needed for the taxonomic assignment with OBITools are also stored on MEGA and will be downloaded at the same time as the input FASTQ files.
+These files will be stored in [benchmark_simulated_dataset/00_Input_data/reference_database](benchmark_simulated_dataset/00_Input_data/reference_database).

+The FASTQ inputs of the dataset from Carry-le-Rouet will be available on public databases upon publication.
+Reference databases used with this dataset are available [here](benchmark_real_dataset/00_Input_data/reference_database).

 ## Sample description file

-The sample description file, containing the primers and the tags associated to each sample, is available [here](00_Input_data/sample_description_file.txt).
+The sample description file, containing the primers and the tags associated to each sample, is available [here](benchmark_simulated_dataset/00_Input_data/sample_description_file.txt) for the simulated dataset, and [here](benchmark_real_dataset/00_Input_data/sample_description_file.txt).

 ## Abundance data

 Thanks to the simulated dataset, we know exactly the relative abundance of each species in each sample and replicate.
-These data can be found [here](00_Input_data/species_abundance_per_sample) and will be compared to the output of each pipeline tested to assess their efficiency.
+These data can be found [here](benchmark_simulated_dataset/00_Input_data/species_abundance_per_sample) and will be compared to the output of each pipeline tested to assess their efficiency.

 (Note that the input FASTQ files and the abundance data will change each time you run a grinder simulation.
 The files given here correspond to the grinder simulation made to obtain the data for our program comparison)